 The City also protects view corridors (SMC 23.49.024), scenic routes (Seattle ordinances #97025 and #114057), and views of landmarks (SMC 25.05.675.H).
 The Land Use Code provides for the preservation of specified view corridors through setback requirements.
 The increased capacity BTA V Capital Levy Program projects have the potential for impacts on view corridors, scenic routes, and views of landmarks depending on the proposed construction design.
-Based on the Sacajawea Master Plan for the Sacajawea Elementary School project (Bassetti Architects, 2019b), there are currently no view corridors, scenic routes, and views of landmarks from that school site.
+Based on the Sacajawea Master Plan for the Sacajawea Elementary School project (Bassetti Architects 2019b), there are currently no view corridors, scenic routes, and views of landmarks from that school site.
 Therefore, no impacts would be expected.
 The other increased capacity projects do not have design plans yet.
 Those projects would require additional analysis during the project-level environmental review after design plans are available.

 The increased capacity projects may alter views because the B.F.
 Day Elementary School and John Muir Elementary School propose two-story additions.
 If the John Muir Elementary School and Aki Kurose Middle School increase building height on the site, views from those school sites may be altered.
 Sacajawea Elementary School proposes a three-story replacement building that may increase building height on the site.
 However, there are no SEPA-protected views at any of those sites, and no view impacts are expected.
+Additional project-level analysis will be conducted when more project-specific design information is known.

 The replacement of existing athletic field lighting at Rainier Beach High School, Franklin High School, and Memorial Stadium is not expected to alter or obstruct SEPA-protected views because there is no change other than improving the lighting technology.
-The installation of new athletic field lighting at Van Asselt Elementary School (Interim Site), Eckstein Middle School, Jane Addams Middle School, Boren K-8, Denny/Sealth (SWAC), and Rainier Beach High School would alter the existing views but the thin poles would not be expected to obstruct views from public viewing areas, SEPA-protected or not.
+The installation of new athletic field lighting at Van Asselt Interim Site, Eckstein Middle School, Jane Addams Middle School, Boren K-8, Denny/Sealth (SWAC), and Rainier Beach High School would alter the existing views but the poles and light fixtures would not be expected to obstruct views from public viewing areas, SEPA-protected or not.

-The athletic field lighting systems would generally consist of approximately seven or eight galvanized steel poles with LED shielded floodlights.
+The athletic field lighting systems would generally consist of approximately seven or eight galvanized steel poles with LED shielded field lights.
 Poles for baseball infields are usually 70 feet tall, and poles for soccer and baseball outfields are generally 80 feet tall.
 The steel poles are designed to minimize size and bulk.
-The floodlights and brackets are designed to minimize quantity, size, and bulk.
+The field lights and brackets are designed to minimize quantity, size, and bulk.

-Views across athletic fields would be altered by placement of new light poles.
-The light poles would be visible and may alter or obstruct views.
+Views across athletic fields would be altered by placement of new light poles and fixtures.
+The light poles and fixtures would be visible and may alter or obstruct views.
 The project-level environmental analysis would include analysis as to whether there are SEPA-protected views that would be altered or obstructed.